warpdotdev/docs/features/session-navigation.md

 # Session Navigation

-Navigation Palette allows you to quickly navigate to the terminal session you are looking for!
+The Navigation Palette (`CMD-SHIFT-P`) allows you to quickly navigate to the terminal session you are looking for!

 ## How to Access It

-To access, press `CMD-SHIFT-P` or type “@” into the command palette to open the navigation palette.
-You can easily switch between the command palette and the navigation palette by using this prefix.
+To access, press `CMD-SHIFT-P` or type `@` into the Command Palette to open the Navigation Palette.
+You can easily switch between the Command Palette and the Navigation Palette using `@` prefix.

 ## How it Works

-You can select a session using your mouse or the `UP ↑`/`DOWN ↓` arrow keys.
-Warp will take you directly to that session, with the cursor ready in the input editor.
-You can refine the session results by searching for sessions by prompt, running command, last run command, and command status (ex: “Running…”, “Completed 10 minutes ago”, “Empty Session”).
+You can jump directoy to a session using your mouse or the `UP ↑`/`DOWN ↓` arrow keys.
+You can refine the session results by searching for sessions by prompt, the currently running command, last run command, and command status (ex: “Running…”, “Completed 10 minutes ago”, “Empty Session”).
 See the demo below to see it in action.

-By default, the items are ordered by recency, so the most recent sessions focused will show up first.
+By default, the items are ordered by recency i.e. the most recently focused sessions show up first.

 ## Demo